Who’s the Biggest Turkey

 The Compassion Kitchen Project is connecting the needs in our community with locally-owned restaurants and providing an efficient way for individuals to arrange for the delivery and payment of meals with a tax-deductible contribution.
 The restaurants will be paid for the meals, which allows them to put employees back to work while providing those most in need with nutrition.
 Below are the non-profits we are supporting as well as our current restaurant partners.
 If you have any questions, please contact Lisa Blanco at firstname.lastname@example.org or Isabel Rice at email@example.com.

-Thanks to the Cathedral of Christ the King and Knights of Columbus Atlanta Council 660 in association with their charity the Atlanta CBA Endowment for partnering to support the back office for the Compassion Kitchen Project.
+Thanks to the Cathedral of Christ the King and Knights of Columbus Atlanta Council 660 in association with their charity, The Knights Initiative, for partnering to support the back office for the Compassion Kitchen Project.

 You can also help by making “compassion to-go” bags.
 Bags should include all of the following items: